fredrikaverpil/creosote/README.md

 $ creosote --sections project.dependencies project.optional-dependencies.lint project.optional-dependencies.test
 ```

-### Can I specify multiple virtual environment locations?

-Yes, you can specify the `--venv` parameter multiple times, such as `--venv .venv --venv other-venv`.
-You can also point `--venv` to any site-packages folder.

 ### Can I exclude dependencies from the scan?

 Yes, you can use the `--exclude-deps` argument to specify one or more dependencies you do not wish to get warnings for.